Bonus Depreciation

 Expenses

-Furthermore, if you charter out your yacht for more than 50% of its usage, you are able to deduct 50% of the expenses associated with the vessel, including fuel, maintenance, dockage fees, insurance, and repairs.
+If you charter out your yacht for more than 50% of its usage, under U.S. tax laws, you are able to deduct 50% of the expenses associated with the vessel, including fuel, maintenance, dockage fees, insurance, and repairs.

 All of these changes can greatly benefit yacht owners and maximize ROI on your asset more quickly.
 In order to take advantage of these changes, you should consult a tax professional and ensure that precise records are kept.

-And for any assistance in the purchase or charter of your yacht, one of our sales professionals will be here to assist you with whatever you need.
+For more information on any of these tax laws, please reach out to YachtLife.
+We will be happy to put you in touch with a tax specialist who will be able to assist you further.
+And for any assistance in the purchase or charter of your yacht, one of our sales professionals will be here to help you with whatever you need.
 We look forward to working with you.